 What does the Master in Clinical Translation Management Look Like

 Clinical translation is the process of turning basic discoveries that occur in laboratories to usable drugs, medical devices or clinical processes.
-Let Dr. Beena George and the students in the MCTM program explain the what that looks like in a learning environment.
+Learn how the MCTM program prepares students to bridge the gap between the laboratory and the clinic.
 Watch the video

 Ferrari Bridges Gap Between Medical Research, Business